We love to talk about our trips! (541) 450-9855

 Day 6 – Drive to Bumthang, Visit Jakar Dzong

-We drive 2 hours to Jakar and the beautiful Bumthang Valley.
-In the afternoon we’ll tour the Jakar Dzong, perched high above the valley.
+We drive 2 hours over the 11,350 foot Yutong La Pass to the beautiful Bumthang Valley (8400 feet).
+In the afternoon we’ll tour the Jakar Dzong, a fortress perched high above the valley.

 Night at Hotel (B,L,D)